fenago/rabbitmq-jupyterlab/Lab_6_mastering.md

 As REST services rely on the HTTP protocol, we can easily communicate with RabbitMQ using web pages with [**AJAX**], HTTP clients on every language, and so on.
-We\'d like to show the examples that use RabbitMQ\'s REST API, using the [**Postman**] that is a REST client for Google Chrome.
+We'd like to show the examples that use RabbitMQ's REST API, using the [**Postman**] that is a REST client for Google Chrome.
 Postman is a free extension on Google Chrome, and you can add the Postman using the extension market of Google Chrome.

-Before diving into the REST APIs, we\'d like to talk about the authentication issue and return of the REST API after solving the issue.
+Before diving into the REST APIs, we'd like to talk about the authentication issue and return of the REST API after solving the issue.
 REST API of the RabbitMQ uses basic authentication and returns only [**JSON**] format.
 Therefore, we should configure our custom